 Place in a saucepan filled with water making sure the water covers the yam.
 The pot should not be too full as yam tends to boil over.
 Leave some space in the pot to allow for this.

 Add a pinch of salt.
-You only need a little salt so as not to overpower the delicately sweet taste of yam.
+You only need a little salt not to overpower the delicately sweet taste of yam.
 More mature yams have more sugars and taste sweeter than new yams.
-If you are cooking new yam, you could add a little sugar as well for added sweetness.
+If you are cooking new yam, you could add a little sugar for added sweetness.

 Place over medium heat and allow to cook.
 New yam will be ready in about 15 mins, while more mature yam could take between 20 – 25 mins.

-I usually check with a fork and when it goes all the way through the yam easily to break up a piece.
+I usually check with a fork, and when it goes through the yam, easily to break up a piece.
 I know the yam is done.
-You can also taste, and like potatoes – you will know if the yam is cooked through or not.
+You can also taste, and like potatoes – you will know whether the yam is cooked or not.

 Recipe FAQ & Notes

 Check for signs of damage to the tuber.
 Holes and cracks are usually an indication of damage.
-Press the tuber, you want firm flesh with no soft spots.
-Softness is an indication of rotting tuber.
+Press the tuber; you want firm flesh with no soft spots.
+Softness is an indication of a rotting tuber.

-You can store in a dry and well ventilated place.
-I find that yams spoil quicker here in the UK, than in Nigeria for some reason, so I freeze excess yam.
-Freezing is a good way to preserve for a longer period.
+I find that yams spoil quicker here in the UK, than in Nigeria for some reason, so I freeze excess yams.
+Freezing is an excellent way to preserve for a more extended period.
 To do this, place peeled yam slices in a ziplock bag.
-Flatten the bag and close, before keeping in the freezer.
-You will cook straight from freezing and will not be able to separate the pieces, so keep a portion per ziplock.
+Flatten the bag and close it before keeping in the freezer.
+You will cook straight from freezing and cannot separate the pieces, so keep a portion per ziplock.

-Boiled African yam is quite dry to eat on its own, but goes well with sauces and oils.
+Boiled African yam is quite dry to eat, but it goes well with sauces and oils.
 The simplest way to enjoy it is with a drizzle of red palm oil or groundnut oil.
-You can also eat it with ata dindin (fried stew), fried egg, garden egg stew, corned beef stew or shito sauce like the Ghanaians.
+You can also eat it with ata dindin (fried stew), fried egg, Efo riro, , garden egg stew, corned beef stew or shito sauce like the Ghanaians.

 Related Recipes